School Uniform Policy for Years 7 to 11

 Students will be expected to wear:

-• Navy blue or black tracksuit bottoms or sports leggings
+· Navy blue tracksuit bottoms or sports leggings

-• Optional: Navy hoodie with school badge.
+· Optional: Navy blue hoodie with school badge.
 Waterproof sports jacket with school badge.

-We do not allow students to wear jewellery, except for one stud per ear for those with pierced ears.
-No other body piercings are allowed including clear bars and studs.
+We do not allow students to wear any jewellery, except for one stud per ear for those with pierced ears.
+No other body piercings are allowed including spacers, clear bars and studs, plasters are also not permitted to be worn over piercings.
+No rings, necklaces or bracelets are permitted.

-Make-up should be subtle, if worn.
-Any student wearing excessive make-up will be asked to remove it.
+Makeup should be subtle, if worn.
+Any student wearing excessive makeup will be asked to remove it, this includes temporary false eyelashes.